Agustina Woodgate: Works

-Tower and Sandcastle are a part of Woodgate's I Want to Be a Princess Series, in which Woodgate used human hair to create 3000 bricks for her projects.
-Tower is approximately four feet tall.
-The castle's window frame is made of blonde hair, and Woodgate used senior citizens' hair for the white necessary for the ledge above the window.
-Sandcastle is made to look as if it had been molded from sand using a bucket.

 National Times (2016) was featured in the Whitney Biennial 2019.
 The piece involves is a display of 40 clocks, spanning all three walls of the room, interconnected by a network of tubing, and synchronized by the atomic clock at the National Institute of Standards and Technology.
 The hands of each clock were wrapped in sandpaper, so that as they rotate around the face of the clock, the numerals are gradually etched away.

 In 2021 Woodgate exhibited her Art Dealing Machine (ADM) at the Frieze at the Shed in New York.
-The ADM is a modified Automated Teller Machine (ATM) machine that dispenses Woodgate's art.
+The ADM is a modified Automated Teller Machine (ATM) that dispenses Woodgate's art.
 Meant to replace the function of an art dealer, collectors purchase art directly from the machine with a debit card.